HL7/fhir-us-ndh/input/pagecontent/index.md

 ### Background

 Initially, the National Directory Implementation Guide (IG) was comprised of three distinct IGs.
-However, feedback received from the community during the STU 1.0.0 ballot proposed the unification of these guides.
+During the STU 1.0.0 ballot, feedback received from the community proposed the unification of these guides.
 This feedback resulted in the creation of the combined IG known as the NDH IG.
 This consolidated guide, the NDH IG, integrates relevant ballot ticket resolutions from the original three IGs, where appropriate.

 **The Original National Directory Implementation Guides:**
 1. [National Healthcare Directory Exchange](http://hl7.org/fhir/us/directory-exchange/2022Sep/) 1.0.0 ballot